5 releases (3 breaking)

 This Rust embedded-hal

-compatible character display with an "I2C backpack" interface in an embedded, no_std
+in an embedded, no_std

 environment.
-A number of I2C adapter interfaces
+A number of I2C interfaces are supported:

 - PCF8574-based I2C adapter - These adapters are ubiquitous on eBay and AliExpress and have no clear branding.
-Furthermore, some character display makers, such as Surenoo, integrate a PCF8574T directly on the display board enabling I2C connections without a seperate adapter.
+Furthermore, some HD44780-based character display makers, such as Surenoo, integrate a PCF8574T directly on the display board enabling I2C connections without a seperate adapter.
 The most common pin wiring uses 4 data pins and 3 control pins.
-Most models have the display 4-bit data pins connected to P4-P7 of the PCF8574.
-This library supports that configuration, though it would be straightforward to add support for other configurations.
+Most models have the display's 4-bit mode data pins connected to P4-P7 of the PCF8574.
+This library supports that configuration, though it would be straightforward to add support for other pin configurations.

 Key features include: